 Those whose capital exceeds the lower threshold but doesn’t exceed the Upper Threshold will have the value of any capital above the lower limit theoretically converted into extra “tariff income” at a rate of £1 extra “notional income” for every £250 worth of capital exceeding the lower limit.

-If your capital does exceed £26,250 (2015/16) and need to pay for your own accommodation, but would like to ensure that at least some of your hard earned capital preserved for your beneficiaries then it would pay you to get your FREE Care Fee Plan Quotes ask us about how much a care fees funding plan (formerly referred to as a care fees annuity) would cost.
+If your capital does exceed £26,250 (2016/17) and need to pay for your own accommodation, but would like to ensure that at least some of your hard earned capital preserved for your beneficiaries then it would pay you to get your FREE Care Fee Plan Quotes ask us about how much a care fees annuity (or care fees funding plan) would cost.

 If you need to fund your own care and live in Scotland, find out for FREE just how affordable a care fees funding plan could be.